 Headphones during ward rounds (standard 1.1b)

-Imperial College Healthcare NHS trust
+Imperial College Healthcare NHS Trust, London

 St Mary's, Queen Charlotte's and Chelsea hospitals are using headphones during ward rounds to ensure that parents can stay with their baby, even when another baby is being discussed, to achieve unrestricted access for parents.